inlets/inlets.dev/blog/_posts/2021-06-02-argocd-private-clusters.md

     {
       "bearerToken": "${token}",
       "tlsClientConfig": {
-        "insecure": true
+        "serverName": "kubernetes.default.svc"
       }
     }
 EOF
 ```

-Notice the `"insecure" : true"`?
+Notice the `"serverName": "kubernetes.default.svc"`?
-It doesn't necessarily mean it is less secure.
-The communication still flows through a secure private tunnel, but it is probably necessary as the TLS certificate of the Kubernetes API service is not valid for the domain name `gke-eu1.inlets`.
+The Argo CD docs explain the use of this property as follows:

+> ServerName is passed to the server for SNI and is used in the client to check server ceritificates against.
+If ServerName is empty, the hostname used to contact the server is used.

+In this case, such a setting is required, because Argo CD will try to reach the cluster on e.g. https://gke-eu1.inlets:443 which is not a valid domain name according the TLS certificate of the Kubernetes API service.
+Our inlets client is running in the target cluster, hence the server name `kubernetes.default.svc`, a way to locate the api server within a pod.

-By setting this to true, we allow Argo CD to access the server without verifying the TLS certificate.
+Another option is using the flag `"insecure": true"` in the TLS client config.
+By setting this to true, we allow Argo CD to access the server without verifying the TLS certificate, while the communication still flows through a secure private tunnel.

 Where we have access to kubeadm or k3s for the private cluster, we can add a TLS SAN name, and the solution works by directly tunnelling the API server.
-Alex also introduced [inlets-connect](https://github.com/alexellis/inlets-connect), a proxy that can help make the "insecure" not needed.
+Alex also introduced [inlets-connect](https://github.com/alexellis/inlets-connect), a proxy that can help make the "serverName" of "insecure" not needed.

 ![argocd](/images/2021-06-argocd-private-clusters/argocd_clusters.png)
 > Our private cluster is ready to serve!